Practice on the good days so you're ready for the bad days.

 • 3

 Actionable outcomes If a tabletop doesn't result in concrete improvements to runbooks or architecture, it was wasted time.
-Our reporting ensures follow-through.
+Our lessons learned tracker ensures follow-through.

-Whether you are a startup doing your first SOC2 compliance tabletop or a Fortune 500 company running weekly red-team exercises, we're here to make the process repeatable and valuable.
+Whether you're a startup running your first SOC 2 tabletop, a public company prepping for SEC disclosure readiness, or a Fortune 500 with a weekly red-team cadence, Breachday makes the process repeatable, defensible, and worth doing.
 Empathy for the on-call responder is at the heart of everything we build.